phoenix-rtos/phoenix-rtos-doc/tests/index.md

 Tests, in general, are launched using test runner, placed in [phoenix-rtos-tests](https://github.com/phoenix-rtos/phoenix-rtos-tests) repository.
-Read more about the reference project repository [here](../building/project.md).
+Read more about the reference project in [Reference project](../project/index.md) chapter.

 ## High level overview of the test runner